Vansh-Baghel/React_Things/Notes/React_Notes.md

 ## useReducer Function
 * We can use this as an alternate of useState , and when the useState becomes too much to handle .
+* Whenever we use **useEffect** with useReducer , we can make use of **alias**.
+By using **alias** , we can specifically mention the object which is used to check the validity (here we check that if the email contains  **@** and if the password is larger than 6 char) for the dependency.
+So validity could be checked without checking the input type everytime and by just chrcking till the condition is satisfied.

+## useContext method
+* This method is used whenever we want a certain component in many different components.
+It makes
+*